jdhitsolutions/PSPodcast/README.md

 ![Show-LatestPSPodcast](images/pspod.png)

 You can customize the border, title, and link colors using any valid `Spectre.Console.Color` value.
 The function as an argument completer for the colo parameters.
 This will give you tab completion.
-And if you press`Ctrl+Space`, the PSReadLin module will display options formatted in the selected color.
+And if you press`Ctrl+Space`, the PSReadLine module will display options formatted in the selected color.

 ![color completer](images/tab-complete-color.png)

-If you press `Ctr;+Space` before specifying a color, you will be prompted and can see all available colors.
+If you press `Ctrl+Space` before specifying a color, you will be prompted and can see all available colors.

 ![all color completer](images/tab-complete-all-colors.png)